Libyan PM sacks foreign minister as row over Israel meeting grows | Law-Order

 Mangoush's office tried to quell the anger late on Sunday, saying she had rejected a request for an official meeting with Cohen, but that they had met during an unplanned encounter while she was meeting Italian Foreign Minister Antonio Tajani.
 The Israeli official disputed that account.
 "The meeting was coordinated at the highest levels in Libya and lasted almost two hours.
 The Libya prime minister sees Israel as a possible bridge to the West and the U.S. administration," the official said.

+A second Libyan official said Dbeibah had asked Italy to arrange the meeting in the hopes of gaining stronger U.S. and other international backing for his interim government.
+"The government is afraid that international support will get weaker and disappear," the official said.

-Since 2020 Israel has normalised relations with the United Arab Emirates, Bahrain, Morocco and Sudan through the so-called "Abraham Accords" brokered by the United States, which sees further agreements as a key regional goal.
+Since 2020 Israel has normalised relations with the United Arab Emirates, Bahrain, Morocco and Sudan through the so-called "Abraham Accords" brokered by the United States, which sees further agreements with Arab states as a key regional goal.
 DIPLOMACY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)